shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthService_2.4.md

 >

 Security Weakness:
 > currently a unscoped token can be scoped and scoped token can be unscoped.
 This is true for both V2 and V3.
-An malicious entity in possession of a scoped token can create a new token with a changed scope ( a new token changing the project role to which the token owner is a member)
+A malicious entity in possession of a scoped token can create a new token with a changed scope ( a new token with a changed role, to which the token owner is a member)

 Counter Measures:
 >